More than a dozen states have sued TikTok, saying that it is helping to fuel a mental health crisis among teenagers.

 TikTok Sued for ‘Wreaking Havoc’

-A bipartisan group of 14 attorneys general from across the country allege that the company uses addictive features to hook children to the app and that it has intentionally misled the public about the safety of prolonged use.
+A bipartisan group of 14 attorneys general from across the country allege the company uses addictive features to hook children on to the app and that it has deliberately misled the public about the safety of prolonged use.
 TikTok called the lawsuit “disappointing” and said it believed many of the claims were “inaccurate and misleading”.

-“Despite such documented knowledge, TikTok continually misrepresents its platform as ‘safe’ [and] ‘appropriate for children and teenagers’.”
+“Despite such documented knowledge, TikTok continues to misrepresent its platform as ‘safe’ [and] ‘appropriate for children and teenagers’.”

-Parents involved in the suit claim that their children have been struggling with severe mental health problems as a direct result of excessive time spent on TikTok.
-They argue that the company prioritizes profits over the well-being of its users, especially teens who are particularly vulnerable to the psychological effects of social media.
+The parents involved in the lawsuit claim their children have severe mental health issues due to the amount of time they spend on TikTok.
+They argue that the company is prioritizing its profit-making over the welfare of its users, especially the vulnerable teens who are most susceptible to the psychological effects of social media.

 TikTok

-TikTok, owned by Chinese tech company Byte Dance, has faced criticism in the past for similar concerns but has made efforts to introduce features like screen time management tools and content warnings.
-However, the lawsuit argues that these steps are insufficient and that more needs to be done to protect young users.
+TikTok, owned by the Chinese tech company Byte Dance, faced scrutiny previously for similar concerns but has since improved the app by adopting features such as screen time management and content warnings; however, the court claims that such measures aren’t enough and there’s a greater need to cater to young viewers’ protection.

 TikTok